 baseUrl : https://api.contentstack.io/

-(if you region is European then the baseUrl will be https://eu-api.contentstack.com/)
+(if your region is Europe then the baseUrl will be https://eu-api.contentstack.com/.
+Similarly, for Azure NA, it will be https://azure-na-api.contentstack.com/)

 managementToken : <Enter your stack management token here>